rpusec/XmlReadableConsoleLog/README.md

 Another option is to use the `xmlReadableLog.globalSettings` object to override the default settings.

-To change the default CSS for `element`, `attrName`, `attrValue`, or `text`, use the `xmlReadableLog.globalSettings.setCSS(String, String)` and add one of the attributes as the first parameter and the CSS markup as the second.
+To change the default CSS for `element`, `attrName`, `attrValue`, or `text`, call the `xmlReadableLog.globalSettings.setCSS(String, String)` and add one of the attributes as the first parameter and the CSS markup as the second.

 To override the default tab size, use `xmlReadableLog.globalSettings.setTabSize(Integer)`.